Michelle Bello: Career

 After her graduation in December 2011, Bello returned home to join the thriving industry known as Nollywood.
 Her knowledge, combined with her experiences in the industry both locally and internationally, made Bello ably equipped to produce and direct her second feature film Flower Girl, which was released in February 2013 to rave reviews.
 The movie hit number one in cinemas across Nigeria and was subsequently released in Ghana and had the same response.
 Several months later, Flower Girl was premiered in the US at the Hollywood Black Film Festival in Los Angeles in October 2013.
 On 4 October, it crossed over to the UK market opening in three of their biggest cinema chains including the Odeon, Vue and Cineworld cinemas.
 Michelle is the first female Nigerian director to have a UK theatrical release.

 Flower Girl subsequently won ‘Best African Film’ in the UK at the Black International Film Festival early November 2013.
 The movie crossed the Atlantic once again to be screened at the Toronto Black Film Festival in February 2014.
 Aberdeen, Scotland, was the next stop for the film and was released in the cinema in February.
 It went on to win the Screen Nation Film & Television 2014 Award in the UK for ‘Favourite New Nollywood Film’ that same month.
-The film also received nominations for ‘Best Lighting’ at the African Movie Academy Awards 2013, and ‘Best Film’ at the Africa International Film Festival 2013.
+The film also received nominations for ‘Best Lighting’ at the Africa Movie Academy Awards 2013, and ‘Best Film’ at the Africa International Film Festival 2013.

 Michelle was awarded the prestigious and much coveted Trailblazer Award at the recent Africa Magic Viewer’s Choice Awards 2014, which took place in Lagos, Nigeria.
 The judges who had voted stated that the award was being given to her “for her commitment and demonstrated talent, her versatility and potential for cutting-edge approaches to African cinema”.
 This award came with a brand new Hyundai sports car.
 Flower Girl itself was nominated for four AMVCA awards including Best Film and Best Supporting Actor and went on to win Best Writer in a Comedy and Best Supporting Actress Awards.
 Michelle is currently developing her third feature film.